A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 The story on this comes in the Weekly Standard.

-You know things are bad for Obama when even Warren Buffett is soured on Obamacare and says that we need something else.
+You know, things are bad for Obama when even Warren Buffett is soured on Obamacare and says that we need something else.

-That's that's what Buffett said.
+That's what Buffett said.

-We have a health system that in terms of cost is really out Of control, he said, and if you take this line and you project what has been happening into the future, we're gonna get less and less competitive, so we need something else.
+And if you take this line and you project what has been happening into the future, we're going to get less and less competitive.

 Remember now, this thing is pitched as being the salvation for the little guy.

-This thing is gonna insure the uninsured.
+This thing is going to insure the uninsured.

 They already are, by the way.